 What should Rohan do?
 Should he include his father in the family floater plan?
 Or should he buy a separate health insurance plan for senior citizens for his father?

-- Chances are that there won’t be any claims made on Rohan’s family floater plan, which means he can avail of no-claim bonus and gradually increase the sum insured.
+A thing to note here is that if Rohan includes coverage for his parents in the existing family floater policy, the chances of availing benefits like a no-claim bonus or free medical check-ups for a claim-free year are reduced significantly.
+With a separate senior citizen policy for parents, there is a good chance that there won’t be any claims made on Rohan’s family floater plan, which means he can avail of no-claim bonus and gradually increase the sum insured.

 Maternity coverage and postnatal expenditure